takiyu/tinyndarray/README.md

 ## TODO

 * [ ] Replace axis reduction function with more effective algorithm.
+* [ ] Improve inverse function with LU decomposition.
 * [ ] Implement reference slice which dose not effect the current performance.
 * [ ] Introduce SIMD instructions.

-Everything in the upper list are difficult challenge.
+Everything in the upper list are difficult challenges.
 If you have any ideas, please let me know.